Aliases for PLCB4 Gene

 GeneCards Summary for PLCB4 Gene

-PLCB4 (Phospholipase C, Beta 4) is a Protein Coding gene.
-Diseases associated with PLCB4 include auriculocondylar syndrome 2 and auriculo-condylar syndrome.
-Among its related pathways are Signaling by GPCR and GPCR Pathway.
+PLCB4 (Phospholipase C Beta 4) is a Protein Coding gene.
+Diseases associated with PLCB4 include auriculocondylar syndrome 2 and auriculocondylar syndrome 1.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot for PLCB4 Gene